-This study conducted laboratory tests and analysed the maximum scour depth and scour pattern in clear-water conditions when piers and abutments with various shapes and layouts were combined.
+This study conducted laboratory tests and analysed the maximum scour depth and scour pattern in clear-water conditions, when piers and abutments with various shapes and layouts were combined.
 The flow streamline, velocity, bed shear stress, scour topography, and lateral scour hole cross-section were measured and analysed.
-The main conclusions are as follows:

-(1) When a pier was located near an abutment, the flow characteristics around the pier changed, and primary vortices generated by the abutment led to a deeper and broader scour hole around the pier and abutment.
-High flow velocities appeared in the two regions upstream left of the abutment and the pier, which caused a wider scour hole.

-(2) The presence of the pier in the vicinity of the abutment had a minor impact on the maximum scour depth around the abutment although the scour hole volume increased by up to 87%.
+The main conclusions are as follows: When a pier was located near an abutment, the flow characteristics around the pier changed, and primary vortices generated by the abutment led to a deeper and broader scour hole around the pier and abutment.
+High flow velocities appeared in the two regions upstream and left of the abutment and pier, which caused a wider scour hole.
+The presence of a pier in the vicinity of an abutment had a minor impact on the maximum scour depth around the abutment, although the scour hole volume increased by up to 87%.
 The maximum scour depth increased slightly when X/D = 1.5.

-(3) The presence of the pier near the abutment significantly increased the scour depth around the pier.
+The presence of a pier near an abutment significantly increased the scour depth around the pier.
 When the distance between the pier and abutment decreased, the maximum scour depth around the pier increased by up to 175% for X/D = 1.5.

-(4) Using the principle of superposition of the scour depths around an individual pier and around an induvial abutment, the empirical equations were derived to accurately estimate the maximum scour depth at a pier adjacent to an abutment.
+Using the principle of superposition of the scour depths around a solitary pier and around a solitary abutment, empirical equations were derived to accurately estimate the maximum scour depth at a pier adjacent to an abutment.

-Appendix A. Supplemental information and discussion

-Supplemental information and discussion to this article can be found online at https://doi.org/.

-Acknowledgement

-The authors wish to acknowledge the editor and two anonymous reviewers for providing constructive comments, which substantially improved the quality of this article.
-The third author, Kourosh Behzadian, wishes to acknowledge the fellowship supported by the Royal Academy of Engineering under the Leverhulme Trust Research Fellowships scheme.